Also see the Dashes section of BHGStylebook.com.

 11/2-story-house (not story-and-a-half-house)

 Multiple hyphens make it difficult for readers.
-Look for ways to rewrite for clarity and readability as well as simplicity.
-Rarely, you may use a multiple-hyphen phrase specifically for the effect.
+Unless it’s needed for effect, look for ways to rewrite for clarity and readability as well as simplicity.

 An out-of-India-by-way-of-Oregon garden … might become

 This Oregon garden’s style comes straight out of India.